Resilience

 Protect the conditions for human resilience.
 Psychological safety, shared mental models, and the freedom to speak up about risk are what allow adaptive capacity to surface.
 An experienced operator who won’t flag a problem because of how it will be received is a system with a silenced warning light.

 The work doesn’t stop at the code.
 Model resilience thinking in design reviews, ask questions about failure modes, and share stories of how systems failed.
-That influence often has more leverage than any individual technical contribution.

 Common Misconceptions